HalftimeHarry/Fli-Light/README.md

 Relationships:

 A pro belongs to one team, and a team may have multiple pros.
-A team can have one sponsor, but in the future a sponsor might sponsor multiple teams.
+A tournament can have multiple sponsors.
 A tournament is played at one venue and has leaderboards associated with it.
 Displaying Information:

 Live Tournament Leaderboard: Use the Leaderboards table and the associated tournament_id to show live scores and positions during an ongoing tournament.

 Team and Pro Earnings Leaderboard: Query the Teams and Pros tables respectively, ordering by the earnings field to showcase which teams and pros are earning the most throughout the league.

 Remember to constantly test your implementation to ensure data integrity, especially when dealing with leaderboards and earnings calculations.
 Given that this is a nationwide league with potentially a lot of fans and players watching, ensuring accuracy and timely updates will be key to its success.

 Assign groups to holes.
 Assign a scorer per group to enter scores.
 I have Created a user-friendly interface for scorers to enter scores, including multi-step forms.

-To Do:
-Calculate team scores.
-Provide a verification mechanism for entered scores.
-Here's a high-level overview of how you can approach this:

-Assigning Groups to Holes:

 You can continue using the approach mentioned earlier, where you retrieve the hole count and create groups for each hole.
 Assigning Scorers: I assume we need to insert a row for the count returned and for example a group is assigned Hole 1.